samboy/MaraDNS/README.md

 * A POSIX C library with both POSIX and Berkeley socket support.

-All of these are very standard tools which are included with the vast majority of Linux distributions; packages usually have names like:
+All of these are very standard tools which are included with the vast majority of Linux and BSD distributions; packages usually have names like:

 * `clang` (which uses `llvm`) for the C compiler
 * `libc-dev` for the development C standard library, which will have sockets